next-actions/pytest-mh/docs/index.rst

 What are the core features of pytest-mh?
 ========================================

 * Define what hosts are required to run a test.
-If any of required host is not available, the test is skipped. :doc:`articles/extending/multihost-topologies`
+If any required hosts are not available, the test is skipped. :doc:`articles/extending/multihost-topologies`
 * Run commands on remote hosts or containers via SSH, podman or docker.
   :doc:`articles/running-commands`
-* Run single test against multiple backends: :ref:`topology_parametrization`
+* Run a single test against multiple backends: :ref:`topology_parametrization`
 * Write high-level API for your testing framework: :doc:`articles/extending`
 * Extensive custom setup and teardown logic with various setup/teardown hooks: :doc:`articles/life-cycle/setup-and-teardown`
 * Automatic static and dynamic artifacts collection: :doc:`articles/life-cycle/artifacts-collection`
-* Automatically change test result based on additional conditions: :doc:`articles/life-cycle/changing-test-status`
+* Automatically change test results based on additional conditions: :doc:`articles/life-cycle/changing-test-status`
-* Skip tests if the hosts are missing any required features: :doc:`articles/life-cycle/skipping-tests`
+* Skip tests if hosts are missing required features: :doc:`articles/life-cycle/skipping-tests`
 * Automatic backup and restore of hosts state: :doc:`articles/tips-and-tricks/backup-restore`
-* Out of the box: write and read files and other file system operations with automatic changes reversion: :doc:`articles/bundled-utilities/fs`
+* Out of the box: write and read files and other file system operations with automatic changes reverted: :doc:`articles/bundled-utilities/fs`
 * Out of the box: start, stop and manage systemd services: :doc:`articles/bundled-utilities/services`
 * Out of the box: manipulate system firewall: :doc:`articles/bundled-utilities/firewall`
 * Out of the box: auto detection of AVC denials: :doc:`articles/bundled-utilities/auditd`